nyc-crh/site/content/gallery/nyc-schools-what-they-cost.md

 - institutionalization of Disabled people and people labeled disabled
 - school facilities
 questions:
-- What do the authors see as the biggest challenge facing the school system?
+- What did the authors see as the biggest challenge facing the school system?
 - Do you notice anything about the gender of students in the description of classes or the accompanying photos?
 Do you notice anything about race?
 - What do you notice about how children with different disabilities are described?
 What do you notice about how they are taught?
 ---